-No matter how old we get, there is always a sense of comfort in visiting our grandparent’s house.
+No matter how old we get, there is always a sense of comfort in visiting our grandparent’s house or now we can call vintage Airbnb house.
 It’s difficult not to be reminded of some good childhood times, when everything was simpler and easier to deal with.

-In this month’s story, we feature Ryim, a photographer, a bridal shop founder and an Airbnb owner who saw the potential in his grandfather’s old house and vintage designs.
+In this month’s story, we feature Ryim, a photographer, a bridal shop founder and an Airbnb owner who saw the potential in his grandfather’s old house and vintage Airbnb house desgins.

 For any Airbnb customers looking for something extra for their stay, well, let’s just say that you will not be disappointed.
 The Instagram-worthy mini bistro and arcade machine (with free tokens!) will entertain you throughout your stay.

 If you have a polaroid camera, you might want to bring some of your vintage style outfits and take a few good snaps in their bistro section.
 The color coordination in the mini bistro space will bring you back to the 80’s before the arcade machine brings you attention to it instead.

 Right by the mini bistro is a small room that you can also utilize for awesome pictures.
 This vintage Airbnb house is decorated with hanging plants, a neon sign of the phrase “It Was All A Dream” against a section with an exposed brick wall and a single pink chair.
 Think of all the Instagram aesthetics here!

 Connected to the house’s entrance is a glass room in Ryim’s Airbnb unit, yet another photo-worthy spot.
 There is plenty of free space here with a clean and minimalistic decoration style.

 As the name suggests, the room is surrounded by glass panes and it is filled with plants and other simple decorations too.
 The plain white color of the room looks gorgeous when paired with the brown and green accents here.